Fizzyy89/ImageBuddies/README.md

 # ImageBuddies - Self-Hosted OpenAI Image Generation UI

 ImageBuddies is a user-friendly web interface that allows groups of friends or small teams to easily generate images using OpenAI's latest `gpt-image-1` image generation model.
+Recently, a mode for Google's `Nano Banana` model was also added.
 It's designed to be self-hosted on any webspace with PHP support and uses a self-contained SQLite database that is created automatically on first run (no external DB required).

 ![generate](https://github.com/user-attachments/assets/6f77748c-f461-4e94-8f2c-a0aa513ac18d)